Xalgorithms/lib-rules-int-scala/README.md

 form the execution of that rule and to output a set of revisions that *could be* applied to the original document to yield a new document.

+This library is a *naive reference implementation* of the execution model for Xalgo.
+It is (and never will be) optimized for improved production exeuction times.
+Addition implementations of the Xalgo execution model will be added for this purpose, leaving this library to remain clean as a reference for new implementations.

 # Status

 This library is *currently capable* of executing rules *locally*